 |PIHRA Member In-Transition

-Online registration closes on Monday, May 8, 2017.
+Online registration closes on Monday, May 8, 2017 at 12:00pm.
 Registrations after this date will only be taken onsite.

 There will be a 50% administration fee for any cancellation.
 If you need to cancel, we must receive it in writing (email or fax) 2 business days prior to an event during normal business hours.
 Refunds will not be given to no-shows.
 Credits will not be issued for use towards future PIHRA events.